selengetu/selengetu/README.md

 I am Selenge Tulga (Sam), a data engineer and data scientist with experience in handling complex data projects.
 Previously, I worked as a software engineer for 6 years in the railway industry, where I developed robust software solutions and honed my technical skills.

-## Education 👩🏻‍🔬🎓

-- **University of Rochester:** Pursuing a degree in Data Science (Graduating December 2024)
-- **Mongolian University of Science and Technology:** Bachelor's degree in Computer Science (2017)

-## Passion 🧩🔋

-I am deeply passionate about:
-- **Data Engineering:** Designing and building scalable data architectures.
-- **Machine Learning:** Applying machine learning techniques to solve real-world problems.
-- **Data Science:** Analyzing and interpreting complex data to drive decision-making.
-- **Innovation:** Continuously learning and implementing new technologies to create innovative solutions.

 ## Skills and Technologies 🐱‍💻
 - **Languages:** Python, SQL, R, Java, PHP
 - **Tools:** Spark, MLflow, Airflow, Tableau